Refinance rates with Laurel Road start at 1.89%.

-Refinancing rates from 2.47% APR.
-Checking your rates won’t affect your credit score.Check out Earnest
+Checking your rates won’t affect your score.

 Your loan servicer plays a major role in your repayment.
 And if you happen to have Sallie Mae student loans, the good news is you have a wide selection of options to make those payments easier on your budget and save money over the long term.

-Sallie Mae student loans
+- How to check which Sallie Mae student loans you have

 The first step in repaying your loans is identifying what kind you have, as well as the length of your repayment terms.
-Sallie Mae offers various types of loans.
-See the table below for more details.
+Sallie Mae offers various types of loans; see the table below for more details.

 |Loan||Loan type||Repayment length|

-|Smart Option Student Loan||For students working toward an associate, bachelor’s, or certificate from a degree-granting school||Up to 15 years|
+|Smart Option Student Loan||For students working toward an associate, bachelor’s or certificate from a degree-granting school||Up to 15 years|

-|Parent Loan||For parents of undergraduate, graduate, or certificate program students||Up to 10 years|
+|Parent Loan||For parents of and other adults borrowing on behalf of undergraduate, graduate or certificate program students||Up to 10 years|

 |MBA Loan||For students pursuing a Master of Business Administration degree||Up to 15 years|

-|Medical School Loan||For students attending veterinary or medical school||Up to 20 years|
+|Medical School Loan||For students attending medical or veterinary school||Up to 20 years|

 |Dental School Loan||For dental school students||Up to 20 years|

-|Health Professions Graduate Loan||For students studying to become pharmacists, nurses, or other health professionals||Up to 15 years|
+|Health Professions Graduate Loan||For students studying to become pharmacists, nurses or other health professionals||Up to 15 years|

 |Law School Loan||For law school students||Up to 15 years|